Dunnatello/AsteroidCrashers/README.md

 The validation checks are done in realtime and after the player finishes the game.
 Realtime checks are done in the <b>Update()</b> method (checked every frame) while final checks are done in the <b>ScoreValidation()</b> method (checked once the game is completed).

+More information about the anti-cheat as well as information on the penetration testing can be found in the final report referenced above.
 <p align="center"><img src="https://github.com/Dunnatello/AsteroidCrashers/blob/main/GitHub%20Readme%20Data/Modification%20Detected.png" width="750"></img></p>
 <p align="center"><b>Figure 3:</b> When the game is improperly modified using third party software, this screen will appear.</p>